-Any investment company ranking included [set forth] in an advertisement or sales literature must be, at a minimum, current to the most recent calendar quarter ended, in the case of an advertisement, prior to the submission for publication, or, in the case of sales literature, prior to use.
+Any investment company ranking included [set forth] in an [advertisement or] item of sales literature must be, at a minimum, current to the most recent calendar quarter ended prior to use.
+Any investment company ranking included in [, in the case of] an advertisement must be, at minimum, current to the most recent calendar quarter ended prior to the submission for publication[, or, in the case of sales literature, prior to use].
 If no ranking that meets this requirement is available from the Ranking Entity, then a member may only use the most current ranking available from the Ranking Entity unless use of the most current ranking would be misleading, in which case no ranking from the Ranking Entity may be used.